lsst-dm/dmtn-271/index.rst

 Sharded workspaces and Prompt Processing
 ----------------------------------------

-We have one major use case that does not fit as well with this model, at leas as described so far: prompt processing runs one ``visit`` or one ``{visit, detector}`` at a time, appending these results to a single :attr:`~lsst.daf.butler.CollectionType.RUN` collection that typically covers an entire night's processing.
+We have one major use case that does not fit as well with this model, at least as described so far: prompt processing runs one ``visit`` or one ``{visit, detector}`` at a time, appending these results to a single :attr:`~lsst.daf.butler.CollectionType.RUN` collection that typically covers an entire night's processing.
 The switch from ``pipetask`` to workspaces wouldn't actually *require* any major changes to the prompt processing framework's architecture, because each prompt processing worker has its own full SQL-backed butler, with the fan-out to workers and long-term persistence represented as transfers between data repositories.
-Workspaces would be created and committed wholly within individual workers,  requiring some minor API changes to low-level tooling like :class:`~lsst.ctrl.mpexec.SeparablePipelineExecutor`, but no more.
+Workspaces would be created and committed wholly within individual workers,  requiring some changes to low-level tooling like :class:`~lsst.ctrl.mpexec.SeparablePipelineExecutor`.
+The existence of a full Python interface for workspace-based execution may actually remove the need for separate pipeline executor classes entirely.

 An alternative approach in which workspaces are more tightly integrated with prompt processing is both intriguing and more disruptive.
 In this model, prompt processing would have a custom :class:`WorkspaceButler` implementation that represents a client of a central-butler workspace existing on a worker node.
-This would give prompt-processing complete control over quantum graph generation and how it is interleaved with execution, allowing the graph to be built incrementally as new information (first the ``nextVisit`` event, then a ``raw`` file artifact, and then perhaps a ``raw`` for a second stamp), with each processing step starting as soon as possible.
+This would give prompt-processing complete control over quantum graph generation and how it is interleaved with execution, allowing the graph to be built incrementally as new information arrives (first the ``nextVisit`` event, then a ``raw`` file artifact, and then perhaps a ``raw`` for a second stamp), with each processing step starting as soon as possible.
 There would be no SQL database on the workers at all, and the :class:`WorkspaceButler` implementation would implement its own :meth:`~lsst.daf.butler.LimitedButler.get` and :meth:`~lsst.daf.butler.LimitedButler.put` implementations for use by tasks.
 This would be a natural place to put in-memory caching of datasets, while delegating to a regular :class:`~lsst.daf.butler.Datastore` when actual file I/O is desired.